sambhawjain/sambhawjain.github.io/Auto_Scale_ADW_Demo_Setup.md

 ![](./images/demo27.png)
 15. Click Manage Workspace and select import.
 ![](./images/demo28.png)
-16. Download workspace file from git(apexdemoscript\Apex_Demo_Workspace.sql) and import
+16. Download workspace "Apex_Demo_Workspace.sql" file from git [apexdemoscript](https://github.com/sambhawjain/sambhawjain.github.io/tree/master/apexdemoscript) in local and give location
 17. Click next and complete import on default value
 18. Once you finish you will be able to see in Existing Workspace
 ![](./images/demo29.png)